 What exactly is the Bible’s story, and why should I believe it?

 The Bible is a complex book which is really made up of 66 “books” of varying literary styles, contexts, and authors.
-Put them together, and they tell one grand narrative about God and his people – which you’re invited to be a part of.
+Put them together, and they tell one grand narrative about God and his people—which you’re invited to join.

 The video below provides a 5-minute summary of the big story: